-This course will consist of pre and post fitness assessments, reading and writing assignments.
-Grades will be based on class participation and effort, demonstration of knowledge, assignments, fitness program, mid-term and final exams.
+Grades will be based on class participation and effort, demonstration of knowledge, assignments, fitness swimming program and final exam.
 You may have no more than 3 absences to pass this class.
 You will be dropped on the 4th absence by the drop date.
 You are tardy at 5 min. after the start time and absent at 10 min. after the start time.
 Three times being tardy will equal one absence.

+Grading Points

-Grading Points Grading Scale:
+Grading Scale: